Opioid drug defendants ask Oklahoma judge to end case

 Attorneys for consumer products giant Johnson & Johnson and Janssen Pharmaceuticals filed a motion for judgment Wednesday after the state rested its case.

 Oklahoma called its last witness on Tuesday, a former sales representative for Johnson & Johnson.
-The drugmakers’ case is expected to take about four more weeks.
+The drugmakers’ case is expected to take about four weeks.

 Oklahoma Attorney General Mike Hunter has called Johnson & Johnson and its subsidiaries a “kingpin” responsible for the state’s ongoing opioid epidemic.